cosmolattice/parafaft/test/README.md

 ### Specialized Implementation Tests

-These tests use the generic implementation in `mpifft_generic.hpp`:
+These tests use the generic implementation in `parafaft_generic.hpp`:

 #### 1. `test_mpi_constant_32.cpp`
 - **Size**: 32×32×32